 Don’t get me wrong, the guidebook can be helpful at times.
 But, the fact that the guidebook is filled with all the tourist spots, doesn’t mean that you will have the complete experience.
 There are so many amazing places filled with locals instead of tourists, so many amazing local dishes which aren’t mentioned there… You shouldn’t visit a country just to see its landmarks.
 Go out, speak with the locals, eat local food and get an idea of how things work over there.
 You’ll be surprised how much you can actually learn just by doing those things.

 I know, it’s your first time visiting this country.
 Maybe you will never get the chance to visit again in your lifetime, so it’s normal that you want to see everything.
 Even if you think you’re fit and can walk all day and cover everything, this is slowly exhausting you.
 And that’s awful if you’re traveling for a longer time.
 And, when you’re tired, you don’t get to enjoy your trip.
 I know you won’t admit that even I was doing that as a rookie.
 But that’s true.

 Instead of trying to see everything in a couple of days, slow down and get to know the country.
 This will increase your desire for a lifetime of similar adventures.

 16. Hyping things up too much

 There are some amazing photoshopped pictures online.
 These pictures can give you an unreal image of a place and boost your expectations to a level that’s too high.
 And only after visiting that place you realize that the place doesn’t really look like the pictures and you get disappointed.
-And a lot of inexperienced travellers are hyped up when visiting a place for the first time, only to get disappointed after they visit.
+A lot of inexperienced travelers are hyped up when visiting a place for the first time, only to get disappointed after they visit.